go-acme/lego/providers/dns/selfhostde/internal/readme.md

 # SelfHost.(de|eu)

-SelfHost doesn't provide an official API documentation and there are no endpoints for create a TXT record or delete a TXT record.
+SelfHost doesn't provide official API documentation, and there are no endpoints for creating a TXT record or deleting a TXT record.

 ## More